Saturday, August 19, 2017

 BE THERE FOR SOMEONE AND ASK THEM TO "PLEASE, PAY IT FORWARD."

-"Walk Talk Dance Sing" on Vimeo is here
+"Walk Talk Dance Sing" : available to view on Reelhouse

 PS I am happy to visit appts with anyone in the Vancouver or Grande Prairie area who needs an advocate.
 Feel free to PM me here any time.

 MIND AND BODY: